dhis2/cli-utils-codemods/docs/guides/listing_available_codemods.md

 ## Listing all available codemods

-Listing the codemods can simply be done by using the `list` command:
+The `list` command will list all available codemods:

 ```
 d2-utils-codemods list
 ```

-The above command will print all available codemods, e. g. like this:
+This will print all available codemods, like this:

 ```
 @dhis2/cli-utils-cypress